brett-sinclair/Dell-EMC/README.md

-# EMC
+# DellEMC
-This is a collection of scripts using PowerShell, NavisecCLI, RPCLi to automate various tasks for EMC technologies.
+This is a collection of scripts using PowerShell, UEMCli, NavisecCLI, RPCLi to automate various tasks for Dell EMC technologies.